jstacoder/jstacoder.github.io/content/posts/2019-06-01-vanilla-redux/index.md

 }
 ```

-listing is easy, no questions needed
+Listing the tasks is easy, no questions needed

 ```js
 const doListTasks = store => {